exonum/exonum-doc/src/get-started/java-binding.md

 #### Changing the Used JVM

 By default, Exonum Java App automatically finds the system JVM and uses it.
-To change this, set the `JAVA_HOME` environment variable pointing at the JVM installation directory.
+To change this, set the `JAVA_HOME` environment variable to the JVM installation directory.

 #### Debugging the JVM